 “Gender Equality Today for a sustainable tomorrow,” reads the theme for International Women’s Day 2022 by UN Women.

 Sustainability is a term often associated with the preservation of our planet for a liveable future, and indeed, that is what this year’s theme focuses on: the vital link between gender, social equity, and climate change.
-It recognises that without gender equality today, a sustainable and equal future will remain out of reach.
+It recognises that without gender equality today, a sustainable and inclusive future will remain out of reach.

-What’s that got to do with how HR can challenge gender bias in the workplace?
+What’s that got to do with how HR can eliminate gender bias in the workplace?
 Biases are prevalent in most of our human lives.
 Our brains are hardwired that to make categorisations and generalisations to make sense of the complicated world we live in.

 And that’s why, on this day, we elect to heed the theme of International Women’s Day 2022 to Break The Bias -